dynatrace-ace/monaco-self-paced-exercises/exercise-instructions/content/05 Linking configurations/index.md

 ### Step 1 - Take a look at the projects

-Download an example Monaco project (**exercise-05-to-download**) from a shared repository and copy it into a newly created folder.
+Please download the example Monaco project "**Monaco self-paced exercise 5 download**" under the "Configuration as Code" section in the course and unzip the downloaded file.
+Then copy it into a newly created folder.

 ```bash
 mkdir exercise-05
 cd exercise-05